HomeMy WebLinkAboutResolution 2014-184 N.C.S. 12/01/2014Resolution No. 2014-184 N.C.S.

 A. The acquisition, construction, installation or maintenance of any tangible property with

-an estimated useful life of live years or more including, but not limited to, the following
+an estimated useful life of five years or more including, but not limited to, the following

 improvements: